CHERI

 CHERI-QEMU

-CHERI-QEMU is an adaptation of the popular QEMU ISA emulator to implement the CHERI-MIPS and CHERI-RISC-V instruction sets.
-CHERI-QEMU boots CheriBSD and passes all of the CheriBSD MIPS/RISC-V and CheriABI tests.
+CHERI-QEMU is an adaptation of the popular QEMU ISA emulator to implement the Arm Morello and CHERI-RISC-V instruction sets; it was originally developed to run our prototype CHERI-MIPS ISA, but this is no longer supported.
+CHERI-QEMU has been used extensively in the development of CheriBSD, CHERI-seL4, and CHERI Linux.
 More information on QEMU itself can be found on the QEMU Wiki.

 Obtaining CHERI-QEMU